 (f) income derived from moneys standing to the credit of the account and any other moneys lawfully received by, made available to, or payable to, the account.

-[(3) repealed]
+[(3) deleted]

 (4) With the approval, and at the direction of the Minister, grants may be made from moneys standing to the credit of the Taxi Industry Development Account for the purpose of funding, or partly funding, promotional, research and development projects intended and designed to benefit the taxi industry.